 ***UPDATE: DAY PASSES ARE NOW AVAILABLE FOR $10.
 PASSES MUST BE PICKED UP AT THE TOWN CLERK’S OFFICE DURING REGULAR TOWN HALL HOURS.
 PASSES WILL NOT BE SOLD AT THE BEACH.
 PLEASE REMEMBER THAT THE TOWN HALL IS CLOSED ON FRIDAYS AND PLAN ACCORDINGLY FOR THE WEEKEND.

 Finn Beach is a public beach and is open to anyone regardless of whether or not they reside in Voluntown.

 Please make sure you have a parking permit for the lot as there is no parking allowed on the street.
-Parking permits are free for Voluntown residents, $10 for in Connecticut residents, and $20 for out of state visitors.
+Fees are as follows: Voluntown residents receive one parking permit per household free (extra permits may be purchased at the Town Hall for $5 each), Connecticut residents permits are $50, and out of state permits are $100.
 Permits are transferable from car to car.
 Permits can be picked up at the Town Hall in the Town Clerk Office.
 Please be ready to show proof of residency.
 The parking lot will be checked for passes regularly.

 Finn Beach Rules